 - To communicate with others about what’s working, what’s not, and how you might improve your work.

 Don’t have a good system to easily track your fundraising data?
-Check out Network for Good’s donor management system, designed specifically for small nonprofits.
+Check out Network for Good’s fundraising software, designed specifically for small nonprofits.

 How do I get started using more data – what’s step one?